|

 Good Points

-- Provides continual coverage for chronic conditions
+- Continual coverage for chronic disease

 Additional Comments Regarding All Pet Insurance Companies: